dshorthouse/dina/README.md

 person = Dina::Person.create(data)
 ```

-Note that a new instance like `person` above sets and uses a default UUIDv4, which can be accessed as `person.id`.
+A new instance like `person` above sets and uses a default UUIDv4, which can be accessed as `person.id`.

 #### Add an Identifier to a `person` Instance